treydin6/CS-3600/README.md

 * Program 9 -- create a chess board with pieces

 * Program 10 -- create a program to create, alter and draw Bezier curves

+* Program 11 -- create a ray tracer. pt1

+* Program 12 -- create a ray tracer pt2

+* Program 13 -- add textures to a previous assignment